arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/debugging/debugging.md

 Debugging skills are valuable not only for tackling complex projects but also for beginners and those working on intermediate-level projects, as they offer valuable insights into the specific behavior of your code.

-***Some boards from the first limited production batch were assembled with a different RGB LED which has the green and blue pins inverted.
-For more information read our full Help Center article [here](https://support.arduino.cc/hc/en-us/articles/9589073738012).***

 ## What Is Debugging?

 Debugging is an essential skill for anyone working with technology, whether you're a software developer, a student learning to code, or someone who just wants to understand how computers work.
 Here's why it's so crucial: